dermatologist/kedro-tf-image/README.md

 ```

 - The **folder** pipeline creates TensorFlow dataset from a folder of images with labels as subfolders.
 - The **multilabel** pipeline processes files downloaded by the 'download' pipeline and create a dataset with images and labels.
 The labels are extracted from the filename.
+Example: _dog_black.jpg
 - Add labels in parameters.yml

 ```